meschedl/PPP-Lab-Resources/Protocols_and_Lab_Resources/PCR/Sanger_Sequencing/dLoop_Sanger_Prep_Prada.md

 8. Vortex and spin down the diluted and cleaned PCR product
 9. Add the calculated amount of diluted PCR product to each corresponding tube or well, so that each tube/well reaches 10ul total volume and 10ng total DNA.
 Because each volume is different, it can help to highlight off each number after you add it
 10. Add 2ul of the diluted primer to each tube/well
 11. Cover the plate with a foil seal or close caps on tubes.
-Label 1-n for tubes or "Prada Lab samples for Sanger Sequencing, well A1-X" on the plate
+Label CP# etc for tubes or "Prada Lab samples for Sanger Sequencing, well A1-X" on the plate
 12. Vortex and spin down the plate/tubes
-13. Place tubes/plate in the -20 freezer until ready to bring to the GSC
+13. Place tubes/plate in the -20 freezer until ready to bring to sequence
 14. Download the GSC spreadsheet template: https://github.com/meschedl/PPP-Lab-Resources/blob/master/Protocols_and_Lab_Resources/PCR/Sanger_Sequencing/Files/Sanger_GSC_Sheet_Template.xls
 15. Delete the column that says Plasmid (as we aren't submitting a plasmid for sequencing)
 16. Create a 3 letter and number code for each sample, this is for the GSC.
 For simplicity use CP for Carlos Prada and your first initial, such as CPJ, and number after that.
 Ie: CPJ1, CPJ2, CPJ3.
 Go in order of how your samples are either laid out in tubes or wells in a 96 well plate.
 Add these codes to your personal spreadsheet so you know which sample is labeled as which.
 Write in CPJ1 etc etc in the 1st column of the GSC sheet